 Though having delved deeply into 2D computer vision, I gradually shifted my interest to the 3D domain.
 This summer, I did an internship at Stanford University supervised by Prof. Leonidas J. Guibas on point cloud analysis.
 I discovered that, despite the tremendous progress achieved in this field, few people had explored the robustness of point cloud models.
-Therefore, I led a project studying adversarial attack and defense in 3D point cloud.
+To tackle this interesting problem, I led a project studying adversarial attack and defense in 3D point cloud.
 I first reviewed existing 3D attacks and summarized their effects into two aspects from a geometric perspective.
 Then, I realized that none of previous defense approaches can simultaneously address both the effects, resulting in their vulnerability against well-designed attacks.
-To solve this problem, I employed deep implicit function for precise shape restoration.
+To solve this problem, I employed deep implicit functions for precise shape restoration.
 Concretely, our defense named IF-Defense first performs accurate surface recovery via the predicted implicit field to alleviate geometric distortion, and then utilizes an optimization process to retain point clouds with natural point distribution.
 As a result, IF-Defense demonstrates the state-of-the-art robustness against all the existing 3D attacks on five typical point cloud classification networks.
-Based on this project, I wrote a first-authored paper and submitted it to ICLR’21.
+Based on this project, I wrote a first-authored paper and submitted it to CVPR’21.

-Throughout my three-year immersion in computer vision, I am now able to extract good questions from literature review, to put ideas into practice and verify them through solid experiments.
+Throughout my three-year immersion in computer vision, I am now able to extract good questions from literature review, put ideas into practice, and verify them through well-designed experiments.
 I also learn how to cooperate with others in a research team.
-Besides, I believe that 3D vision is a promising topic with various unexplored issues.
+Fundamentally, I believe that 3D vision is a promising topic with a myriad of unexplored research directions.
 For example, in autonomous driving, LiDAR produces point cloud sequences as raw outputs, requiring light-weight models to process them in real-time, which I think my experience in efficient inference can help.
-Additionally, I think adversarial robustness in 3D vision deserves more investigations.
-I am currently leading a project studying black-box attack, which can fool the point cloud networks without prior knowledge of them.
+Additionally, I think adversarial robustness in 3D vision deserves further investigation.
+I am currently leading a project studying black-box attacks, which can fool the point cloud networks without prior knowledge of them.
 This may bring severe security threats to those safety-critical applications.